Stellantis Poissy Plant: History

 During the early 1950s, the economy finally started to grow again, and the Simca Vedette made a strong start, with 42,439 produced in 1955 and 44,836 in 1956.
 These figures probably fell well short of expectations when the site was acquired in 1937, but it was still a fourteenfold increase over the 3,023 cars produced in 1947.
 Unfortunately the Suez Crisis struck at the end of 1956, and the resulting fuel shortages placed the emphasis back on very small cars.
 Sales of the V8 Simcas recovered a little by the end of the decade, but production volumes never again approached those of 1956.
 Simca responded rapidly by adding to their range the Simca Ariane which was a big car with a small engine, also produced in Poissy, which during the ensuing six years clocked up over 160,000 sales.
 However, by now, the large car market in France was increasingly dominated by the Citroën DS which was in a lower car tax bracket than the V8 Simcas and had, after a slow start, caught the spirit of the new age.

 Simca 1000 (1961).
 The Simca 1000 was the first Poissy product to exceed the million units threshold.

 By 1961, it was not lack of customer demand that was squeezing Vedette production, but Simca's own preparations for a return to small car production.
 Poissy's large site had always been underutilised, and the Simca 1000 was intended to make far better use of Poissy's potential capacity than either Ford or Simca had hitherto achieved.
 With more than 100,000 Simca 1000s produced every year from 1962 to 1973, Simca succeeded in this.
 Nevertheless, there would still be capacity to spare at Poissy, and in 1961 Simca sold the plant at Nanterre which they had used since 1934.
 After this, Poissy was Simca's only large scale production facility in France.

 As part of the deal by which the Ford business had been sold to Simca in 1954, Ford had acquired a 15% stake in Simca.
 However, the Ford shares were sold to Chrysler in 1958.
 The Chrysler stake in Simca was increased and became a controlling one in 1963.
 Between 1963 and 1978, Poissy was owned by Chrysler, and Chrysler's Pentastar emblem started to appear on the cars produced there, replacing Simca's "dove" emblem.
 The Simca name would nonetheless remain on French market cars, such as the Simca 1307 launched in 1975, for several more years, even after exported cars came only with Chrysler badges.

-Peugeot 309 (1985).
-The car was designed for launch as the "Talbot Arizona", but the last minute decision to rebrand it as a Peugeot marked a retreat from Peugeot's stated intentions to retain Talbot as a separate brand.